weaversa/cryptol-course/labs/Language/Basics.md

 For examples in this lab, the warning messages about specifying bit sizes of numbers have been turned off.
-This is **not** something you should do when you're new at Cryptol. (it's only done here for teaching purposes.)
+This is **not** something you should do when you're new at Cryptol; it's only done here for teaching purposes.

 ```shell
 labs::Language::Basics> :set warnDefaulting = off